asayler/COG-CLI/README.md

 ```
 $ ./cog-cli.py --server <NAME> util replace-test-files \
-               --path <PATH>.zip --extract \
+               --tst_uid <TEST UUID> \
-               --tst_uid <TEST UUID>
+               --path <PATH>.zip --extract
 ```

-Where `<NAME>` is the value you set during the save-config command above, `<PATH>` is the location of the grading script file or archive to upload, `--extract` ensures the uploaded archive Si extracted (ignore this option for single-file uploads), and `<TEST UUID>` is the UUID of the test on which you which to replace the files.
+Where `<NAME>` is the value you set during the save-config command above, `<PATH>` is the location of the grading script file or archive to upload, `--extract` ensures the uploaded archive is extracted (ignore this option for single-file uploads), and `<TEST UUID>` is the UUID of the test on which you wish to replace the files.

 Related